metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

 specifying a match-none filter for the second queue.
 Meaning our application will not see any messages in the `ad-queue`.

-Once all users stop filtering a queue (stop their mirrord runs), the temporary SQS queues that mirrord created will be deleted.
+Once all users stop filtering a queue (i.e. end their mirrord sessions), the temporary SQS queues that mirrord created will be deleted.